 It is a great privilege for me to represent the Dumfriesshire constituency in the Scottish Parliament.

-For generations my family have lived and worked in Dumfries and Galloway and, as such, I feel very strongly about protecting the interests of our communities, our settlements and our local people.
-I grew up in and still live in Moffat, where I attended Moffat Academy before moving to Edinburgh to study Law at University.
-After graduating in 2012 with a first class honours degree I began working for the global oil and gas company Royal Dutch Shell before taking a firmer interest in politics working within Westminster as a Senior Parliamentary Aide.
+For generations my family has lived and worked in Dumfries and Galloway and, as such, I feel very strongly about protecting the interests of our communities, our settlements and our local people.
+I grew up in, and still live in Moffat, where I attended Moffat Academy before moving to Edinburgh to study Law at University.
+After graduating I began working for the global oil and gas company Royal Dutch Shell before taking a firmer interest in politics working within Westminster as a parliamentary aide, including to current Attorney General Geoffrey Cox QC MP.

 As a committed Unionist I returned to Dumfriesshire in the run up to the Independence Referendum in 2014 to help co-ordinate the local 'Better Together' campaign.
 Seeing our region vote so strongly to remain part of the United Kingdom strengthened my determination to stand for Ruth Davidson's Scottish Conservative and Unionist Party in the 2016 Holyrood elections in order to provide a strong opposition to the SNP's plans for a second referendum.

-I am also a member of a number of cross-party groups including one on learning difficulties and mental health.
+I am currently a member of the Parliament's Education and Skills committee and the Human Rights and Equalities Committee as well as a number of cross-party groups with a focus on learning difficulties and mental health.
 Having struggled with dyspraxia and dyslexia myself, I remain determined to ensure young people both within my constituency and across Scotland get the support they need.
+I was previously a member of the Justice Committee.

-In the rare free time I get away from politics, I enjoy spending quality time with my wife Catherine, who I married in 2015.
-I have also recently started horse riding lessons in preparation for taking part in upcoming Common Riding's and Riding of the Marches.
+In the rare free time I get away from politics, I enjoy spending quality time with my wife Catherine, who I married in 2015 and who is expecting our first child in the summer.
+I also learned to ride a horse from scratch so I could take part in the Langholm Common Riding, Guid Nychburris and the Lockerbie, Sanquhar and Annan Riding of the Marches as the Member of the Scottish Parliament for Dumfriesshire.